FredaXin/capstone/README.md

 high variance, and the result is not optional.

 Based on the model evaluation, features from the census data play an importance role in the model's performance.
-This finding might pose challenges to my goal of developing a generalization of the model: i.e. Using the model to predict home affordability ratio in other U.S. regions without retraining the model.
+This finding posed challenges to my goal of developing a generalization of the model: i.e. Using the model to predict home affordability ratio in other U.S. regions without retraining the model.

 ### Phase 3: Generalization
 Without the census data, the performance of the model decreased.
-Training only with the Google Places API data, the `LinearRegression` Model combined with L1 Regularization outperforms the others.
+Training only with the Google Places API data, the `LinearRegression` Model combined with L1 Regularization outperformed the others.

 Using the trained `LinearRegression` Model to make predictions for the LA dataset, the model performed badly.
-Based on the test scores, as well as the residuals plots, we can conclude that the model trained on the New York State dataset is inadequate for the predication of home affordability ratios in LA.
-We can conclude that the trained model is not transferable.
+Based on the test scores, as well as the residuals plots, we can conclude that the model trained on the New York State dataset is inadequate for the predication of home affordability ratios in LA, and that the trained model is not transferable.

-This outcome makes intuitive sense: New York State and LA has very different commercial landscapes, as well as demographic factors (such as median home prices and median annual income).
+This outcome makes intuitive sense: New York State and LA have very different commercial landscapes and demographics(such as median home prices and median annual income).
 The model that has been fitted and trained on the former is not able to capture the patterns of the latter.